willwade/AACDataSet/README.md

 - `metrics.py`: Metrics for evaluating AAC communication
 - `main.py`: Script for generating conversations
 - `augment_aac_data.py`: Script for augmenting AAC utterances
+- `huggingface/`: Scripts and documentation for preparing the dataset for Hugging Face

 ## Usage